Device Targeting & Its Affect on Online App User Engagement

 Web apps, on the other hand, are not downloaded.
-Users access them via the web browsers on their devices of choices.
+Users access them via the web browsers on their devices of choice.

-Native apps require users to download and install constant updates in order to keep up with operating system and security changes, while web apps update seamlessly without end users taking any action.
+Native apps require users to download and install constant updates in order to keep up with operating systems and security changes, while web apps update seamlessly without end users taking any action.

 Some businesses offer both, like Amazon.com, and let the users decide for themselves whether they prefer web apps or native apps.
 This is perhaps one of the best ways to improve online app user engagement that businesses can adopt in today’s marketplace.

 Device targeting will literally transform the way businesses present content on the World Wide Web.
-There?s no doubt about that.
-As a business, you will now be in the driver’s seat when it comes to who sees your content and how engaging that content are to the users who view it.
+There’s no doubt about that.
+As a business, you will now be in the driver’s seat when it comes to who sees your content and how engaging that content is to the users who view it.

 - Device targeting allows you to target who sees your content according to the particular devices end users utilize.